Chapel of Saint Casimir: Three-Handed St. Casimir

-Three-Handed St. Casimir is an anonymous painting of Saint Casmir which hangs above his silver sarcophagus in the chapel.
+Three-Handed St. Casimir is an anonymous painting of Saint Casmir which hangs under his silver sarcophagus in the chapel.
 It features Casimir with three hands (he has two right hands that each hold a lily) and is considered miraculous.
 The legend has it that the painter wanted to alter the composition and painted the second right hand, but he could not cover the first right hand – it kept reappearing.
 The legend was first recorded by Bernhard Leopold Tanner in 1689.
 However, a study of the painting under UV light and X-ray during restoration works in 1982–1985 revealed that both hands were painted at the same time and there is no evidence of attempts to cover one of them.
 Three hands is an unusual motif in religious art.
 Povilas Rėklaitis cited an example of Trojeručica, an icon of the Eastern Orthodox Church, as a possible inspiration.
 The three hands are unique to this particular painting of Saint Casimir.
 While the figure of Saint Casimir was copied numerous times, the copies only have two hands.

 It is painted on a thin 45 × 75 cm wooden plank.
 The overall composition is very similar to the woodcut published by papal legate Zacharias Ferreri in Casimir's first hagiography in 1521.
 The main differences are the third hand and that the woodcut is set outdoors, while the painting is set indoors.
 It is believed that the woodcut and the painting were completed around the same time based on a lost original.
 Possibly this lost original was a portrait completed while Casimir was still alive but lost during a fire in Vilnius Cathedral in 1530.
 The painting was touched up in 1594 as evidenced by an inscription in a Renaissance cartouche at the bottom which cites a line from Psalm 92: The righteous shall flourish like the palm tree: he shall grow like a cedar in Lebanon.
 Likely at this time, the original pendant which is worn by Casimir and which depicted Madonna with child was replaced by the Order of the Golden Fleece.
 Saint Casimir did not receive the order and it was likely added to appease King Sigismund III Vasa.
 The order is also present in the cartouche outside the chapel which records information about its completion in 1636.